• Skip to primary navigation

 Step 3.
 Set Adobe As Default PDF Hander

-The last step is to set Adobe Reader as the default PDF Handler on your computer.
+The final step is to set Adobe Reader as the default PDF Handler on your computer.

-1. Open Adobe Reader on your computer > click on the Edit tab in top-menu bar and select Preferences in the drop-down menu.
+1. Open Adobe Reader on your computer > click on Edit and select Preferences in the drop-down menu.

 Open Adobe Reader Preferences

-2. On preferences screen, click on General in the left-pane.
-In the right-pane, scroll down almost to bottom and click on Select as Default PDF Handler button.
+2. On the next screen, click on General (left-pane) > scroll down in the right-pane and click on Select as Default PDF Handler button.

 Select Default PDF Handler Option in Adobe Reader

-3. On the next screen, click on Continue and follow the onscreen instructions to make PDF Files open in Adobe Reader.
+4. On the next screen, click on Continue > Follow the instructions to make PDF files open in Adobe Reader.

 Sam Patwegar